kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 This smart contract example introduces the most frequent and recommended Solidity programming constructs.
 We'll exercise more of Remix: not only compile and deploy, but also use its built-in frontend to interact with the smart contract.

-We'll progress faster than when explaing "`1_Storage.sol`", but if you may still want to skip reading this section if you know already Solidity.
+We'll progress faster than when explaining "`1_Storage.sol`", but if you may still want to skip reading this section if you know already Solidity.

 Reminder: In the following, to get the most profit from this tutorial and the Solidity auto-compile, after reading each line of code and its explanation remember to delete the line of code in the editor and type it again yourself.
 You'll learn from your typing mistakes.